ErfanMowlaei/dsSTICI/README.md

 ## Overview

-Single-cell RNA sequencing (scRNA-seq) can provide both expression measurements and genetic variant calls for individual cells, but the resulting cell-variant (CV) matrices are extremely sparse and contain false-positive and false-negative base calls. **dsSTICI** adapts the STICI Split-Transformer with Integrated Convolutions framework to this setting by training a separate model **de novo for each sparse CV matrix (sequence alignment)**.
+Single-cell RNA sequencing (scRNA-seq) can provide both expression measurements and genetic variant calls for individual cells, but the resulting cell-variant (CV) matrices are extremely sparse and contain false-positive and false-negative base calls. **dsSTICI** adapts the STICI Split-Transformer with Integrated Convolutions framework to this setting by training a separate model **de novo for each sparse scRNA-seq alignment**.
 The trained dataset-specific model reconstructs A/T/G/C probabilities at every site and can be used to produce a substantially denser matrix for downstream phylogenetic/genetic-type analyses.

 Upstream STICI resources: